weifund/weifund/README.md

 Note, all essential campaign information necessary for crowdfunding business logic is not stored with IPFS, so your campaign will be unaffected on the Ethereum/blockchain side of things.

-## Donate To WeiFUnd
+## Donate To WeiFund

-You can donate to the WeiFund organization by sending Ether to the address;
+You can donate to the WeiFund organization by sending Ether to the address.
+Donations will be used to support the project of decentralized crowdfunding on Ethereum.

 0xe91c8111086d89fab3b231afd49c16ff308a1254

-Thanks for all the support!
+We thank you for all your support.

 ## <a name="ipfs"></a> Notable Components